Kayvonk/CashedApp/README.md

 To install this application, add this repository to a folder of your choosing.
 Run npm install to acquire the necessary dependencies.

 ## Usage
-To utlize this application, run npm start in your terminal or command prompt.
+To utilize this application, run npm start in your terminal or command prompt.
 Transactions can be added or subtracted from the current available funds.

 ![cachedAppThumbnail](./assets/cachedAppThumbnail.PNG)